Does the idea of suing someone make you cringe? Do you think, ‘That’ll never be me’?

 Misconception #1: A lawsuit is about money.

-We are all proud of the rights we have.
-When someone else chooses to violate our rights, they need to be held accountable.
-Our civil justice system, which is protected by the Seventh Amendment, allows our community (the jury) to come together and serve as the guardians of community safety.
-A lawsuit is about accountability.
-Accountability means someone admits they were wrong, promises not to do it again, and makes it right.
-You don’t get to pick and choose the consequences of your actions.
-A lawsuit is the only mechanism that we have to hold folks accountable who won’t do it themselves.
+When someone else chooses to violate your rights, they need to be held accountable.
+For our team and our clients, filing a lawsuit is about accountability.
+Accountability means someone acknowledges that they made a mistake, promises not to do it again, and does all they can to make it right.
+A lawsuit is often the only mechanism that we have to hold folks accountable for their actions.

-Misconception #3: A personal injury claim is a lottery ticket.
+Misconception #3: A lawsuit is like a winning lottery ticket.

-We have all been exposed to a lot of media out there about personal injury lawsuits being windfalls and people getting rich after being in a fender-bender.
-Since these personal injury and wrongful death cases result in money, many people associate a personal injury case with being a lottery ticket; however, that could not be further from the truth.
-Just ask any of my clients.
+We have all seen news stories or movies depicting someone being hit by a car and getting rich because of it.
+Since these personal injury and wrongful death cases result in money, many people perceive a personal injury lawsuit with a lottery payout.
+This couldn’t be further from the truth.
+Just ask any of our clients.

 The painful reality is that no amount of money recovered has ever replaced what was taken from our clients.
 Even if their recovery was thousands, hundreds of thousands, or millions of dollars, their lives are forever changed.
 The money does help put some broken pieces together, no question about it, but it can’t return things to the way they were before the accident.
 Beyond helping our client recover and find closure, the recovery serves as a symbol that our system of accountability works in the United States.
 You can’t just alter someone else’s life and not be held accountable.